 Teaching English Jobs Abroad: The Good, the Bad, and the Ugly

-(Web Editor's Note: The author has worked extensively across Asia and directs many of his practical warnings and precautions to those seeking work in countries such as Korea and China where new schools spring up daily.
-We have reports of many very positive experiences on our site, including the author's own in Thailand, but wish to present another perspective which could prove useful in avoiding possible scams or bad work situations.)
+(Web Editor's Note: The author has worked extensively across Asia and directs many of his practical warnings and precautions to those seeking work in countries where new schools of all kinds spring up daily due to the incredible demand for English teachers.
+We have reports of many very positive experiences by ESL teachers across Asia on our site, including the author's own in Thailand, but wish to present another perspective that could prove useful to as a guide to avoiding potentially bad work situations.)

 Our pay checks were late again...four weeks late at this point.
 Finally, we'd had enough: enough insults, enough threats, enough broken promises.

 Each time a South Korean staff member entered the room, an angry chorus of English shouted them down.
 "Tell him we aren't teaching until we get everything he owes us."
 "Tell him no more cameras in the classroom."
 We were mad as hell and we weren't gonna take it anymore.

 Unfortunately, teaching abroad isn't always pretty.
 There are a lot of sleazy employers.
 A lot of broken promises.

 Most teachers are lured abroad by visions of exotic travel, exploration, and lucrative contracts.
 But more often than not, things end badly.
 Most teachers leave with a bad taste in their mouth not only for the job, but for the country.
 A bad job quickly sours the entire experience.

 Some teachers stick out their contract and grow increasingly bitter.
 They vent their frustrations on web boards... or in bars.
 Others break contract and leave — often in a flurry of conflict and argument.

 Can the bad and ugly be avoided?
 Is it possible to find a good English teaching position?